Menu

 Outdoorsy has left an official reply on this complaint.

-Outdoorsy My Name is *** and on June 9, my wife and I agreed to an initial contract presented to us that we believed to be written with
+Outdoorsy My Name is John Doe and on June 9, my wife and I agreed to an initial contract we believed to be fair

-My Name is *** and on June 9, my wife and I agreed to an initial contract presented to us that we believed to be written with true intent between Outdoorsy, and "named" RV owner (*** of ***, Ohio) and ourselves to rent ***'s 2017 Winnebago Minnie Winnie for 3 nights June 22 thru June 25.
-Let me emphasize that there was never any direct dialogue between "named" RV owner (*** of ***, Ohio) nor with Outdoorsy.
-The only communication was through technology online with no social media.
-It was just online registration.
-It is important to note that Outdoorsy did make the transaction with my credit card almost directly.
-Although they promise prompt Customer Service which I will adress below in this email, it simply never transpired!
-The total dollar amount of the trip including taxes and fees were $839.85 which was paid using my Chase Visa Sapphire credit card.
-I have proof of purchase on my credit card statement.
-My wife and I always desired to vacation in an RV with our 3 young children and finally it was coming to fruition.
-We secured an RV slot at a RV park in ***, NC and were very excited about the trip.
-Unfortunately this excitement has turned into anxiety and despair.
+My Name is John and on June 9, my wife and I agreed to an initial contract presented to us that we believed to be written with true intent between Outdoorsy, and the RV owner from Ohio and ourselves to rent the RV for 3 nights from June 22 to June 25.
+Let me emphasize that there was never any direct dialogue with the RV owner nor with Outdoorsy.
+The only communication was through technology online with no social media, just online registration.
+Outdoorsy processed the transaction with my credit card almost immediately.
+Although they promise prompt Customer Service, it never transpired!
+The total amount of the trip including taxes and fees was $839.85, paid using my Chase Visa Sapphire credit card.
+Proof of purchase is on my credit card statement.
+My wife and I always desired to vacation in an RV with our 3 young children and it was about to happen.
+We secured an RV slot at a park in NC and were excited about the trip.
+Unfortunately, this excitement turned into anxiety and despair.
 Here are the facts as to why there are contract violations and concerns of fraud.
-Since June 9, I have made multiple attempts on trying to contact the "named" RV owner (*** of ***, Ohio) using the only method of communication which is through Outdoorsy's web platform (Messaging Service) without any response from Mr. which made my wife and I very nervous because we had several questions for Mr. about using an RV for the first time and also coordinating our pick up of the RV from Mr..
-These failed attempts of communication have made us sink lower into despair and now we feel it's not safe for us to meet Mr., what if he doesn't even own an RV?
-He has no past customer reviews so we are acting on good faith to meet a gentleman who doesn't even respond to urgent requests about a contract that we entered into agreement with him that involves inexperienced RV drivers driving an expensive RV through multiple states with young children.
-LET ME NOTE WE ARE SUPPOSED TO LEAVE MONDAY, JUNE 22, AND WE STILL HAVE NO CONFIRMATION OF PLANS WITH THIS PERSON!
-I have read several Complaintsboard.com complaints where accidents occurred because of poor RV references and almost related to fatalities.
-Our worries have now spiraled further because of Outdoorsy's abysmal customer service.
-I have contacted all of Outdoorsy's communication options, Telephone support, live chat and email without any response!
-I call their customer service every day and wait up to 3 hours on hold each time until they hang up on me.
-I have left urgent, desperate responses on their live chat without response only to receive a generic email from their customer service that says sorry for missing your call but please try to contact us again.
-My email attempt has also went unanswered.
-Sadly, we didn't want to cancel the trip, we just wanted someone to talk with us and reassure us about the trip.
-As of today, based on our extensive review of this company and their non compliance with their contract and communication terms and conditions. we DO NOT want to proceed with this trip and we want a full refund.
-We are also exploring legal counsel as well.
-This has been a very unfortunate and frustrating ordeal for us.
-We are asking the complaintsboard.com to act expeditiously for this matter to get resolved.
+Since June 9, I have tried contacting the RV owner through Outdoorsy's Messaging Service without any response, which made us nervous because we had questions about using an RV for the first time and coordinating our pick up.
+These failed communication attempts have increased our despair and now we feel it's not safe to meet the owner.
+What if he doesn't even own an RV?
+He has no past customer reviews so we are acting on good faith.
+We are supposed to leave Monday, June 22, and we still have no confirmation of plans with this person!
+I have read several complaints on Complaintsboard.com about accidents due to poor RV references.
+Our worries have worsened because of Outdoorsy's abysmal customer service.
+I have tried all their communication options, Telephone support, live chat, and email without any response.
+I call their customer service every day and wait up to 3 hours on hold each time until they hang up.
+I have left urgent messages on their live chat without response, only to receive a generic email that says sorry for missing your call.
+My email attempts have also gone unanswered.
+We didn't want to cancel the trip, we just wanted reassurance about it.
+As of today, we DO NOT want to proceed with this trip and we want a full refund.
+We are also exploring legal counsel.
+This has been a very unfortunate and frustrating ordeal.
+We are asking the complaintsboard.com to act expeditiously to get this matter resolved.
 We expect Outdoorsy to refund us 100% of the total amount.

 Read full review of Outdoorsy